Mississippi State Bulldogs football: Maroon and white

 Maroon and White are the distinctive colors of Mississippi State University athletic teams, dating back over a century to the very first football game ever played by the school's student-athletes.

 On November 15, 1895, the first Mississippi A&M football team was preparing for a road trip to Jackson, Tennessee., to play Southern Baptist University (now called Union University) the following day.
 Since every college was supposed to have its own uniform colors, the A&M student body requested that the school's team select a suitable combination.

 Considering making this choice an honor, the inaugural State team gave the privilege to team captain W.M.
 Matthews.
 Accounts report that without hesitation Matthews chose Maroon and White.

 Recruiting

-Mississippi State Bulldogs Football 247Sports team recruiting rankings.
+This table summarizes Mississippi State’s high‑school recruiting classes by 247Sports Composite team rank (Class/Rank/Commits) and lists the class’s highest‑rated commit as “Top Commit” (per 247Sports).
+Note: rankings and “top commit” designations can differ across services (e.g., On3/ESPN).